Overview

 We believe users that struggle with anxiety and depression may benefit from an app that changes behavior using social motivation, daily personalized recommendation, and useful information about how to improve.

-Motiv is a supportive mobile app that helps users manage anxiety and depression through movement.
+I will create a supportive mobile app that helps users manage anxiety and depression through movement.
 By combining empathetic guidance with actionable motivation, it fosters resilience, self-efficacy, and lasting habits.
 Users receive personalized workouts, track progress, and connect with a supportive community, making exercise a sustainable tool for mental well-being.

-Design Challenges
+Challenges

-• Mental health is difficult to talk about.
+Mental health is difficult to talk about.
 How can we design empathetically as to not suggest this solution is the only solution for everyone?
+What choices can we make to not overwhelm the user and add to their already difficult time?

 Key Features